edgelesssys/constellation/docs/versioned_docs/version-2.0/architecture/attestation.md

 ### Attested TLS (aTLS)

-In a CC environment, attested TLS (aTLS) can be used to establish secure connections between two parties utilizing the remote attestation features of the CC components.
+In a CC environment, attested TLS (aTLS) can be used to establish secure connections between two parties using the remote attestation features of the CC components.

 aTLS modifies the TLS handshake by embedding an attestation statement into the TLS certificate.
 Instead of relying on a certificate authority, aTLS uses this attestation statement to establish trust in the certificate.